 2. Set your sights on the invisible

-The payoffs are a greater likelihood of beating the odds and staying motivated over time, and greater feelings of happiness and well-being while en route to your goals.
-Plus, the steps you take toward intrinsic goals are likely to set you up for extrinsic success anyway!
+When you set your sights on intrinsic motivators, you'll have a greater likelihood of beating the odds and staying motivated over time, plus greater feelings of happiness and well-being while en route to your goals.

 3. Intentions, not resolutions